contactlab/contacthub-sdk-dotnet/README.md

 ```

 #### Update customer (partial update)
-If you need to update only certain fields of the customer, you can make an partial update.
+If you need to update only certain fields of the customer, you can make a partial update.
 In this case only the not null fields will be used in the update.
 Sample:
 ```cs
 Customer customer = currentNode.UpdateCustomer((PostCustomer)partialData, customerID, false);